drewpendergrass/CHEEREIO/docs/Observations.rst

 This section is under construction, check back later!

 In CHEEREIO, users can opt to aggregate observations together to the GEOS-Chem grid, rather than ingesting observations individually even if several separate observations are made in a GEOS-Chem grid cell for a given point in time.
 Using "super-observations" is helpful because it reduces the complexity of the LETKF calculation and can help control ensemble behavior in areas where there are dense observations.
+The one tricky bit is handling error -- errors are reduced when aggregating observations.
+That's where the produceSuperObservationFunction function comes in.

 .. py:function:: produceSuperObservationFunction(fname)

    Takes as input a string for the function name.
 Users supply this string in ``ens_config.json`` via the ``SUPER_OBSERVATION_FUNCTION`` entry.
-Returns a function as output which will then be used to do the super-observation aggregation.
+Returns a function as output which will then be used to calculate errors after super-observation aggregation.

    :param str fname: The name of the function.
 Currently supported values are "default", "sqrt", and "constant".
 The details of these functions are described in the ``AV_TO_GC_GRID`` entry on the :ref:`Configuration` page.
    :return: The super observation function ``super_obs()``
    :rtype: function
    :raises ValueError: if the function name is unrecognized

+Users never use the super observation function that is output by the ``produceSuperObservationFunction`` function directly, but CHEEREIO does.
+Therefore it is important that the super observation function has a standardized call signature and output.
+Details on how to right your own function are given in the :ref:`New superobservation` section.

 .. py:function:: super_obs(mean_error,num_obs,errorCorr=0,min_error=0,[transportError=0])

+   A function which takes the mean error for a set of observations, the number of observations that are averaged, and a few other parameters, and outputs the new error resulting from the aggregation (which is always less than or equal to the mean error input).

+   :param mean_error: The mean error for the observations which have been aggregated together.
+Like all parameters, CHEEREIO supplies this number, calculated based on user settings.
+   :type: float
+   :param num_obs: The number of observations which have been aggregated together.
+   :type: int
+   :param errorCorr: The correlation (between 0 and 1) between individual observations.
+The function must always have this argument in the call signature even if it is not used.
+   :type: float
+   :param min_error: The error floor for the super observation.
+Error will never fall below this number.
+The function must always have this argument in the call signature even if it is not used.
+   :type: float
+   :param transportError: Irreducible error attributable to model transport.
+Only some super observation functions use this quantity.
+   :type: float
+   :return: The reduced error which will be associated with the super observation in the LETKF calculation
+   :rtype: float

 The apply_filters function
 ~~~~~~~~~~~~~